Islamic Insights is a publication of The Awaited One Foundation

 Jerrmein Abu Shahba

-These are the scholars who contribute to the magazine on a regular basis.
-We also have several scholars around the world who have done "one-time" submissions.
+* These are the scholars who have previously contributed or are currently contributing on daily basis.
+We also have several scholars around the world who have done “one-time” submissions.

 Islamic Insights was founded by a group of young active Muslims in February of 2007 out of concern that there was a need for a holistic news and lifestyle publication inspired by the ideals of the Quran and the Prophet Muhammad’s Household (peace be upon them all).

 From the very beginning, a core principle driving Islamic Insights has been a desire to transcend rivalries and prejudices within the broader North American community.
 For this reason, the publication has always sought to keep an open hand extended to all organizations, activists, clergy members, and religious authorities, but at the same time maintain independence.
 The publication drew praise and controversy from the very beginning, not shying away from tackling controversial and embarrassing issues while at the same time providing fresh and often funny analyses.

 Islamic Insights started out as a humble 8-page black and white bi-weekly, sized as an 8 ½ x 11 newsletter, produced with Microsoft Publisher.
 The first two print runs averaged 450 copies.
 Seeing that nearly every copy was getting taken, the team decided to make a major move, moving to a tabloid 11 x 12 format and in full color, designed with professional Quark Xpress software.
 The publication also increased in size to between 12-16 pages.

 IslamicInsights.com was also created, generating valuable exposure towards the holistic approach inspiring the writers and editorial board.
 Over eight months, Islamic Insights began being shipped to metropolitan locations across North America, eventually gaining 7,000 regular readers.